jaxcore/bumblebee/electron-app/INSTALL.md

 ![screenshot](assets/screenshot.png)

-#### 5. (Optional) Run without an assistant
+#### 7. (Optional) Run without an assistant

+The Bumblebee system is being developed with the intention that at least one assistant is running (the "bumblebee assistant" is the default), and all other voice apps can be launched by that assistant's "hotword commands" (skills).
+Multiple assistants can be run in parallel and the bumblebee assistant itself can be started and stopped independently of the electron application console.

-The bumblebee application can be started without an assistant, instead of `yarn run bumblebee` use:
+The bumblebee application can be started without an assistant, instead of `npm run bumblebee` use:

 ```
 npm run dev